Lake Burragorang

+Lake Burragorang is a man-made lake in New South Wales, Australia.
+The lake is situated within the World Heritage Listed Greater Blue Mountains Area and within the Wollondilly Shire Council Local Government Area.

-Lake Burragorang is a man-made reservoir in the lower Blue Mountains of New South Wales, Australia, serving as a major water supply for greater metropolitan Sydney.
-The dam impounding the lake, the Warragamba Dam, is located approximately 60 km southwest of the Sydney central business district.
+The lake serves as a major water supply reservoir for a large portion of the greater metropolitan Sydney area.
+The lake is impounded by Warragamba Dam located adjacent to the Warragamba Village which is approximately 30 km northwest of the Camden township and approximately 60 km southwest of the Sydney central business district.

-Lake Burragorang is within the World Heritage Site of the Greater Blue Mountains Area.
-The 2031 GL reservoir collects water from the converged flows of the Coxs, Kowmung, Nattai, Wingecarribee, Wollondilly, and Warragamba rivers and their associated tributaries, all within the Nepean and Hawkesbury River catchment.
+The lake collects water from the converged flows of the Coxs, Kowmung, Nattai, Wingecarribee, Wollondilly, and Warragamba rivers and their associated tributaries, all within the Nepean and Hawkesbury River catchment.
+The reservoir has a capacity of 2031 GL.

 Pre-lake history

 Before the construction of the dam, Burragorang Valley, as well as the nearby Megalong Valley had been inhabited by the Dharug and Gundungurra Aboriginal people for thousands of years.
 In the 19th century, white settlers arrived in the area.
 A number of farming towns (including the town of Burragorang) and coal mines were located in the area.
 All of these are now underwater.
 Construction of Warragamba dam commenced in 1948 and was completed in 1960.